 We have already established in an earlier post that osteoarthritis is the degeneration of cartilage in the joints caused either by trauma or wear and tear.
 As I mentioned earlier, I believe that regular chiropractic adjustments might slow down or prevent the onslaught of osteoarthritis.
-I say this because I believe regular adjustments keeps everything lined up properly so the joints operate in a normal range of motion thus reducing abnormal rubbing and degeneration of the cartilage (assuming that the cartilage is not breaking down as a result of a chemical or genetic defect).
+I say this because I believe regular adjustments keep everything lined up properly so the joints operate in a normal range of motion thus reducing abnormal rubbing and degeneration of the cartilage (assuming that the cartilage is not breaking down as a result of a chemical or genetic defect).

 The Animals are Out of the Barn

-My theory for how to prevent osteoarthritis may or may not be valid, but that doesn’t help anyone who is currently suffering with the condition.
+My theory for how to prevent osteoarthritis may or may not be valid, but that doesn’t help anyone who is currently suffering from the condition.
 After all the animals are out of the barn, why close the barn door?
 Time to figure out how to fix the problem.

 Repair the Underlying Condition

 Ahh, but this is how my brain works.
 If I were diagnosed with osteoarthritis, I would immediately go to my chiropractor to begin a program of regular chiropractic care to properly realign my body and keep it in proper alignment.
-In the meanwhile I would eat, drink or pill pop any natural ingredient that purportedly helps to rebuild cartilage and reduce the pain of osteoarthritis.
+In the meanwhile, I would eat, drink or pill pop any natural ingredient that purportedly helps to rebuild cartilage and reduce the pain of osteoarthritis.
 I think it’s a one, two, three punch (repair, replenish and maintain)

 Replenish with Food, Drink and Supplements